 \section{Introduction}

+Graphene's extremely-high mobility enables the promising application in electronics, but it is notoriously difficult to have a high turn on and off ratio due to the lack of a band gap for single-layer field-effect transistors (FET) \cite{Meric08,Avouris10}.
+There have been some extensive research activities in the exploration of novel approaches to achieving high on-off ratios graphene FET, such as utilization of uniaxial strain \cite{Ni08}, lateral confinement \cite{Zhou07} and breaking inversion symmetry \cite{Zhang09}, in order to create a band gap in single-layer graphene.
+Another approach is to exploit transport band gap based on few-layer graphene under perpendicular electric field \cite{Xia10}.
+A recent approach utilizes the unique electron transport in graphene, called electron optics mechanism in p-n Junctions \cite{Chen16, Sajjad11}.
+Unfortunately, the on-off ratio of graphene FET based on above proposals is still lower than $10^6$ even at higher large bias \cite{Britnell2012, Ghobadi2014}.

-The optical waveguide coupler is one of the key elements in integrated optical devices \cite{Marcatili1969} and quantum circuits \cite{Politi2008}.
-However it is difficult to have compact optical devices due to the requirement of longer wavelength of the light in various applications.
-To overcome this challenge, an electron waveguide was first proposed in analogy to the optical waveguide \cite{Alamo1990, Tsukada1990, Kroemer1989, Alamo1998, Eugster1991,Liang2001,Hrebikova2014}, where the electrons are trapped in a quantum well structure composed of AlGaAs/GaAs material and ballistic electron transport is assumed.
-Subsequently, exploiting the coupling of two parallel electron waveguides, another type of electron switching device was proposed.
+In this paper, we will explore the coupling between two graphene electronic waveguides based on the coherent quantum mechanical tunneling of Rabi oscillation The concept of electron waveguide was first proposed in the 90s in analogy to the optical waveguide \cite{Alamo1990, Tsukada1990, Kroemer1989, Alamo1998, Eugster1991,Liang2001, Hrebikova2014}, where the electrons are trapped in a quantum well structure composed of AlGaAs/GaAs material and ballistic electron transport is assumed.
+Based on this electron waveguide with AlGaAs/GaAs quantum well structure, the researchers described the coupling mechanism between two electron waveguides based on coupled mode theory (CMT) and proposed the concept of electron switching device based on electron waveguide.